DavidPratten/todotxttdi/README.md

 Every `id:` tag must be unique.

 As soon as all tasks on which a task depends are deleted or marked as completed, the now 'ready to run' task will be highlighted in the user interface.

-####Privacy Policy

-The only information that is recorded by the todotxttdi.com website is the fact that the (empty) application page was requested.
-After your browser loads the (empty) todotxttdi application page from the todotxttdi.com website, the browser's only connection is with dropbox.com.
-Your browser retrieves your Todo.txt and saves it using a secure (https) connection with Dropbox.com.
-While editting, your data remains entirely in your browser.